najwasaeed44/ValueInvestor/README.md

 <hr style="height:1.5px;border-width:10;color:blue;background-color:black">

-This work will be divided into three parts, which are:
+This repository will predict the stock price for 8 different companies and each dataset will be divided into three parts, which are:

 **1) Analysing and preprocessing the data.**